-(e) Notification of owner/lessors.
+(e) Notification of owner/lessors refiner/importers.

-At least fourteen months before the start of each year, the executive officer shall notify each affected owner/lessor in writing of the owner/lessor's required minimum number of clean fuel outlets for each designated clean fuel for the year.
+At least twenty-eightfourteen months before the start of each year, the executive eofficer shall notify each affected refiner/importerewner/lessor in writing of the ewner/lessor refiner/importer's required minimum number of clean fuel outlets for each designated clean fuel for the year.
 The written notification shall include a detailed analysis of how the number was derived.